How to Write API Integration Tests

 Query-count or performance-sensitive paths

-For hot endpoints, integration tests can enforce rough guardrails such as:
+For hot endpoints, integration tests can enforce rough guardrails such as keeping query count from exploding, ensuring pagination behaves predictably, and catching obvious N+1 behavior when fixtures get larger.

 This is not full performance testing, but it can catch regressions early.
 It complements the database-focused issues covered in N+1 Query Problem in ORMs and How to Find and Fix Slow SQL Queries in Production.